Is there a statute of limitations for private student loans?

 What Are Private Student Loans?

-Federal student loans are those made by or guaranteed by the federal government.
-They include Stafford loans, PLUS loans, Direct loans, and others.
-Private student loans, sometimes called private label loans, are provided by banks or other businesses, and are not guaranteed by the federal government.
+Private student loans, sometimes called "private label loans," come from banks or other businesses, and aren't guaranteed by the federal government.
 (As of June 30, 2010, the federal government no longer guarantees student loans, it just makes them directly.
-But many people who took out loans prior to June 30, 2010 have federally guaranteed student loans—these do not fit within the definition of private student loans.)
+But many people who took out loans prior to June 30, 2010 have federally guaranteed student loans—these don't fit within the definition of private student loans.)

-What Is the Statute of Limitations?
+What Is the Statute of Limitations for Private Student Loans?

 Reviving the Statute of Limitations

-If you've defaulted on your student loan, and then you later make a payment, you can reset the clock on the statute of limitations.
+If you've defaulted on your student loan, and then you later make a payment, you might reset the clock on the statute of limitations.
 You might also risk reviving the time period in which the student loan creditor can sue you if you sign a new agreement to pay the debt, make a payment after the statute of limitations has run, or acknowledge your liability on the debt in some other way.
-The specifics regarding when you revive a debt or reset the clock depends on state law.

 What Happens if the Statute of Limitations Has Run?

 If the statute of limitations has run on your private student loan debt, the creditor can ask you to voluntarily pay the debt.
-But it can't sue you, threaten to sue you, or take other actions against you to force collection of the debt.
+But it can't legally sue you, threaten to sue you, or take other actions against you to force collection of the debt.

 Talk to a Lawyer